dcervenkov/dst-rho-ana/README.md

 This small tool reads in the ROOT file created by the DSRho module for (usually generic) MC and creates plots of all the variables with overlaid components (signal, good D & bad ρ, etc.).
 Several python scripts that can be used to generate publication quality plots are also included.

 ### DSRhoSkim
 A BASF module that goes through the whole Belle dataset and preselects data for the main analysis module.
-Does reconstruction and a few very simple cuts.
+It does reconstruction and a few very simple cuts.

 ### DSRhoYield
 This program performs a 1D Mbc fit to extract signal yield from data.
 It first fixes signal, self-cross-feed and background shapes and some ratios from generic MC.
 We introduce a smearing parameter when fitting data to account for MC vs. data differences in Mbc resolution